 Motifs in Timor textiles always represent relationships between humans, nature, and the divine.
 Called kai ne’e natam kosat, the motif on this textile is a six hooked motif with a diamond shape within.
 Kosat refers to an old family name in the community.

 Achieving the deep color of this cloth requires mastery of the time consuming red dye — made using the bark of the root of the Morinda citrifolia tree — and mordanting techniques.
 Multiple dye applications are required, meaning the dying process alone can take up to three months to complete.

-This stunning ikat cotton cloth is beautiful as a wall hanging.
+This stunning textile would be beautiful as a wall hanging or bed throw.